Member Login

 Wednesdays, 9:30 a.m.-11:30 a.m.

-This is for any members new to bridge or members who have played bridge but want to “refresh” their knowledge after time away from the game.
+Many Members have asked us to repeat the Beginner I Bridge Series offered in 2025.
+This is for any members new to bridge, members who started but could not complete this Series in 2025, or members who have played bridge but want to “refresh” their knowledge after time away from the game.
 Classes will begin with learning how the game of bridge is constructed, learning the basic strategies of playing the cards, followed by bidding basics.
+The Club will be sending out a signup sheet this fall to determine interest levels.

 Fridays, 9:30 a.m.-11:30 a.m.